-Hijama – or wet cupping – is a fast disappearing practice, which is a shame as it was highly recommended by the Prophet Muhammad, peace and blessings be upon him, and continues to offer many health benefits.
+Wet cupping (hijama) is a fast-disappearing practice, which is a shame as it was highly recommended by the Prophet Muhammad (peace and blessings be upon him) and continues to offer many health benefits.

-The premise of Islamic medicine is faith in Allah (Glorious is He and He is Exalted) and knowing healing comes only from Him, and that there is a cure for every disease.
+The premise of Islamic medicine is faith in Allah the Exalted and knowing healing comes only from Him, and that there is a cure for every disease.

-“There is a remedy for every disease and when the remedy is applied to the disease it is cured with the permission of Allah (Glorious is He and He is Exalted).”
+“There is a remedy for every disease and when the remedy is applied to the disease it is cured with the permission of Allah the Exalted.”
 (Recorded by Muslim.)

 In Islam, health is a very important part of life and there is a great emphasis placed on it.

 Narrated Ibn `Abbas: The Prophet ﷺ said, “There are two blessings which many people lose: (They are) Health and free time for doing good.”
 (Sahih al-Bukhari 6412)

 The question is, do we give importance to our life or take time out to learn about the natural remedies that the Prophet ﷺ has told us about?